trueos/pcbsd/docs/desktops.rst

 Ratpoison
 =========

-`Ratpoison <http://www.nongnu.org/ratpoison/>`_ is a simple window manager with no fat library dependencies, no fancy graphics, or window decorations.
+The `simple Ratpoison window manager <http://www.nongnu.org/ratpoison/>`_ has no fat library dependencies, no fancy graphics, or window decorations.

 Figure 6.13a provides a screenshot of Ratpoison running on a PC-BSD® system: